Language : English 简体 繁體

 First, structural contradictions remain acute.
 The United States still harbors deep anxiety and concern over China’s rise.
 As China rapidly catches up in areas such as advanced manufacturing and high technology, and as the gap in national strength narrows, such anxiety is likely to intensify further in the United States.

-Against this backdrop, Washington will likely continue tightening high-tech export controls and strengthening supply chain security measures.
-In response, China will accelerate indigenous innovation and consolidate its own advantages.
-Consequently, tensions and frictions in these areas are likely not only to persist, but possibly to worsen.
+Against this backdrop, Washington will likely further increase high-tech export controls and supply chain security measures.
+In response, China is likely to accelerate indigenous innovation and consolidate its own advantages.
+Consequently, tensions and frictions in these areas are likely to persist and even worsen.

 Second, cooperation remains extremely difficult.
-After a prolonged period of confrontation, the two sides now suffer from a profound lack of mutual trust.
+After a prolonged period of confrontation, the two sides now suffer from a profound trust deficit.
 Under the circumstances, even cooperation on issues where both countries share common interests will face considerable domestic resistance and significant implementation difficulties.

 Finally, the domestic political atmosphere in the United States remains highly unfavorable.
-A tough stance toward China is still the prevailing consensus in Washington, while there is limited support within policy circles for Trump’s relatively pragmatic China policy.
-Consequently, certain individuals within the government may seek to undermine bilateral cooperation.
+A tough stance toward China remains the prevailing consensus in Washington and there is limited support for Trump’s relatively pragmatic China policy in the policy circles.
+Consequently, certain individuals within the government are likely to undertake measures to undermine bilateral cooperation.

-Meanwhile, Congress will likely introduce more anti-China bills and resolutions, and escalating frictions between China and some U.S. allies may also place additional strain on the bilateral relationship.
-In short, as long as its overarching objective of strategic competition with China remains unchanged, Washington may introduce policies that China interprets as confrontational, thereby undermining the stability of relations.
+Meanwhile, Congress will likely introduce more anti-China bills and resolutions.
+Frictions between China and some U.S. allies may also place additional strain on the bilateral relationship as in the case of recent China-Japan conflict over Japanese Prime Minister’s provocative remarks on Taiwan.
+Finally, as long as U.S. overall objective strategic competition with China remains unchanged, bureaucracies will introduce policies to implement the goal, policies China will interpret as confrontational, thereby undermining the stability of relations.